Rabbi and Staff

 Rabbi Mike lives in the Summerhill section of Atlanta with his husband, internationally-acclaimed Yiddish vocalist Anthony Mordechai Tvzi Russell, who kindly tolerates his passion for fair-trade coffee, Bob Dylan, and manual transmission.

 rabbimike@cbhatlanta.org | Ext.
-4 | Contact Hailey to make an appointment
+4 | Contact Cara to make an appointment

-Hailey Monette, Executive Director, comes to us with an extensive background in owning several successful businesses.
+Hailey Monette, Executive Director, (she/her) comes to us with an extensive background in owning several successful businesses.
 She has worked at CBH for the last 4 years and has served as Event Manager and Program Director and most recently, has worked closely with the new and interim Rabbis at CBH.
 She is excited to take on the role as Executive Director, utilizing her strong organizational and management skills.
-She currently resides in Woodstock with her amazing husband and son who is studying psychology at Oglethorpe University in Atlanta, along with their two pups.
+She currently resides in Woodstock with her amazing husband and son who is studying psychology at Oglethorpe University in Atlanta, along with their three pups.
 Hailey’s passions include planning parties, the arts, volunteering, and traveling.

 execdirector@cbhatlanta.org | Ext.
 5

-Will studied classical double bass, composition and choral conducting at Rice University in Houston and the Kodaly Pedagogical Institute in Hungary and music production at Berklee College of Music in Boston.
+Will Robertson, Chorus Director and Bandleader, (he/him) is the composer or arranger of much of the synagogue's repertoire.
+Will studied classical double bass, composition and choral conducting at Rice University in Houston and the Kodaly Pedagogical Institute in Hungary, and studied music production at Berklee College of Music in Boston.
 He has been the producer of all of CBH's albums to date.

-Anquenetta Kenon, Office Administrator | Anquenetta is a Greater Atlanta native and finds new reasons to love the city each day.
+Anquenetta Kenon, Office Administrator | (she/her) Anquenetta is a Greater Atlanta native and finds new reasons to love the city each day.
 She obtained a Bachelor of Science in Psychology with a minor in Studio Art at Oglethorpe University.
 Shortly afterward, she completed her Master’s degree in Social Work at Georgia State University.
 After working for several years as a private school administrator and gaining additional experience at local nonprofits, she utilizes her knowledge base and skills in this avenue to serve the city of Atlanta.
 At Congregation Bet Haverim, Anquenetta works to provide support and organization to promote impact and success.

 Outside of work, Anquenetta enjoys going for long walks, reading, arts and crafts, and spending time with treasured friends and family.